hastenax/poloniexBot/README.md

     var_dump($wealth);
 ```

-### Exchange all cryptos to a preferred one and then immediate withdraw.
+### Exchange all cryptos to a preferred one and withdraw

 ```php
     include 'poloniexBot.php';